Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 At the lighter, bolder end of the spectrum, yellow is the Feng Shui color of optimism.
 ‘Yellow can create a mellow and uplifting interior all at the same time.
 It transports us back to long lazy sun-drenched days in the Mediterranean and it can brighten us up on gloomy days.
 It works brilliantly with blues, teals, greens and reds, and for real crisp freshness use with white,’ says Martin Waller of global design brand Andrew Martin.

 For a calming and balanced Feng Shui bedroom scheme, opt for sandy yellows or ochres and pair with blues.
-‘As a warm and vibrant tone, yellow creates an emotional response that is both joyful and evokes energy in a space.
-Blues bring a feeling of tranquillity and when paired with energetic yellows,’ says Camilla Clarke, creative director at Albion Nord.
+‘As a warm and vibrant tone, yellow creates an emotional response that is both joyful and exciting,’ says Camilla Clarke, creative director at Albion Nord.

 Architect Richard Parr suggests choosing a natural palette that will enrich yellow, rather than work against it.
 ‘We recommend paring yellow with earthy and deep tones, from terracotta to rust, incorporating natural materials such as rich timbers and warm metals that will pick up and enhance the color.'